brainboxdotcc/DPP/docpages/02_disdppgloss.md

-## A Glossary of Common Discord Terms
+\page glossary-of-common-discord-terms A Glossary of Common Discord Terms

 This is a list of terms that you should know if you want to use D++ (or any other discord library).
 These terms are not D++ specific, and are commonly used throughout most of the Discord developer community.
 This list, with a few exceptions, ***is discord specific***, that is to say that this is not a explanation of commonly used C++ terms, it is for people who are not familiar with the terminology of the discord API and libraries themselves.